Skip to main content

 Navigating a mandatory-feeling wellness program begins with understanding your rights.
 You have the right to be informed about what data is being collected, how it will be used, and who will have access to it.
 You also have the right to refuse participation without fear of retaliation.

-These legal protections are not abstract concepts; they are concrete rules designed to safeguard your information and ensure that wellness initiatives operate fairly and ethically.
+These legal protections are not abstract concepts; they are concrete rules designed to safeguard your personal health information and ensure that wellness initiatives operate fairly and ethically.
 Your journey to well-being should be one of empowerment, and that begins with the knowledge that your privacy and autonomy are legally protected.

 Intermediate